Should I Lose Weight Before Building Muscle? Quick Summary

 On the other hand, building muscle often requires a caloric surplus, which is the opposite.
 A calorie surplus is only possible when you consume more calories than you burn.

-You also have to resistance train to build muscle, because it’s the only way to signal your body to grow new muscle.
+You also have to resistance train to build muscle, because it’s the only way to signal your body to grow new muscle and gain lean body mass.
 If you don’t hit the weights, a surplus of calories will ultimately lead to additional body fat.
 I don't think that's what many of us want!

 In fact, many studies have shown you can build muscle and lose body fat at the same time.
 However, training status and current body composition play a role in how much is gained or lost (2).